Skip to Content

 • 1/2 cup mayo

-• a few dashes Worcestershire sauce
+• A few dashes Worcestershire sauce

-• 1 1/2 - 2 cups shredded cheese, white, light-flavored cheeses
+• 1 1/2 - 2 cups shredded cheese, white, light-flavored cheeses (see notes)

-• squeeze of fresh lemon juice, to taste (from a wedge about 1/8 of a lemon)
+• Squeeze of fresh lemon juice, to taste (from a wedge about 1/8 of a lemon)

-• kosher salt & white pepper, to taste
+• Kosher salt and white pepper, to taste

 • 1 lb.
 (16 oz.) jumbo-lump crab meat (use a little less if you prefer)

-• sliced green onions or chives, for garnish
+• Sliced green onions or chives, for garnish

 Instructions

-1. Preheat oven to 400F.
+1. Preheat oven to 400°F.

-2. In a medium-sized mixing bowl, stir together cream cheese, sour cream, mayo and worcestershire until thoroughly combined.
+2. In a medium-sized mixing bowl, stir together cream cheese, sour cream, mayo and Worcestershire until thoroughly combined.
 Stir in cheese and artichokes.
 Season to taste with kosher salt, pepper and lemon juice.

 3. Spray a baking dish or small cast iron pan with cooking spray.
 Spread half the dip mixture into pan, gently top with crab, then spoon the remaining dip onto crab so it's completely covered.